 Getting to Petra

 It is relatively easy to reach Petra – whether independently or by public transport from Amman or Aqaba.
-This is one of Jordan’s main tourist attractions and JETT buses run here daily.
+This is one of the most popular places in Jordan and JETT buses run here daily.

 Hiring a Driver